 Hashima Island (aka Battleship Island): Nagasaki, Japan

 When the Mitsubishi corporation discovered that Hashima Island sat atop one of the world's most productive coal seams, it quickly became one of the most densely populated pieces of land on Earth.
-Among the island’s residents of employees and their families were hordes of POWs and slaves, who were forced to mine the coal that fueled the rise of industrial Japan.
+Among the island's residents of employees and their families were hordes of prisoners of war and enslaved people who were forced to mine the coal that fueled the rise of industrial Japan.
 When the coal supply was exhausted, Mitsubishi closed the mine, and the town remains abandoned.